 3. Intelligent machine works three shifts

-Autonomous robots can easily operate in a three-shift system.
+VersaBox is a manufacturer of autonomous mobile robots that can easily operate in a three-shift system.
 As a result, they replace the work of three people, e.g. forklift operators.
 Additionally, an AMR doesn’t generate labour costs comparable to humans, and its maintenance and repair is very simple and relatively cheap.
 This is a huge potential that could be achieved by virtually any industrial plant today.

 At the same time, you should remember that the implementation of AMRs doesn’t exclude the use the of other handling equipment.
 AMRs are unrivalled when it comes to horizontal transport, but forklifts will still be needed for collecting and delivering goods onto high shelves.